scottaw66/scottwillsey/src/content/now/now.md

 ### Movies and TV

-- [Mad Max: Fury Road](https://www.warnerbros.com/movies/mad-max-fury-road) *Started watching this while it was available "free" on Apple TV+ and then it was removed again before I finished.
-Dammit.
-I will finish this.*
+- [Mad Max: Fury Road](https://www.warnerbros.com/movies/mad-max-fury-road) *I think this is easily the best of the series.
+What a great movie.
+I know Tom Hardy caused issues for Charlize Theron and he wasn't the highlight of the movie, but still overall I think it was super strong.
+Charlize was great, btw.*
 - [Dark Matter](https://tv.apple.com/us/show/dark-matter/umc.cmc.4luj45vtqpmjsvb6sc2675oeg) *It started pretty well, but it's starting to draaaaaaaaaaaggggggggg just a little bit.*

 ### Food and Drink